 By completing the Special Education program, you will be eligible for the Illinois Learning and Behavior Specialist I (LBS1) license, provided you complete additional state requirements.

-Students in this program complete two lab-based courses in the Education and Counseling Center in the College of Education, with one focused on reading, and one on math.
-In each course students have the opportunity to work with a struggling learner from the community.
+Students in this program complete two lab-based courses in the Education and Counseling Center in the College of Education, one focused on reading, and one on math.
+In each course, students work with a struggling learner from the community.
 Students also complete two field-based practicum courses (totaling 70 hours of field experience) with related seminars: one focused on learners with high incidence disabilities in an inclusive setting, and one focused on students with low incidence disabilities in a self-contained setting.

 As a Special Education major, you will learn to: